Car-edible Witness

 I could have told you that as soon as you started listing types of cow.

 dipping poppers in ranch dressing while driving and taking it and extrapolating it out to its most ludicrous conclusion, which is a vent-mounted dip cup for your car.
+And I made that joke.

 And I realize that it is a different driving culture where you are.
+And I also realize there's a market out there, Jesse.

 I love your idea for the salad gimbal.

-The salad gimbal, if I understand it, Jesse, is a salad plate that maintains its attitude, position, you know, its horizontal attitude, and you suction cup it to the middle of the steering wheel so it's right in front of you.
+The salad gimbal, if I understand it, Jesse, is a salad plate that maintains its attitude, position, you know, its horizontal attitude, and you suction cup it to the middle of the steering wheel.

-And it's got a fork attached to it, maybe with a little, like a curly retracting cord or something, so you never lose it.
+And it's got a fork attached to it, maybe with a little, like a curly retracting cord or something.
+So you never lose it.

 Maybe a microphone arm type device.